-Courses-- VG-PHLP fellows will enroll in the PHSC 130 Public Health Leadership course (2 units) in the Spring quarter preceding the internship.
+Courses-- VG-PHLP fellows will be enrolled in the PHSC 130 Public Health Leadership course (2 units) in the Spring quarter preceding the internship.
 PHSC 130 is a 2-unit course that hones skills in preparation for the summer internship placement and also fulfills the PHSC 139 requirement.
-In the Fall quarter after the internship, fellows will enroll in a dedicated section of PHSC 197 to conclude their VG experience.
+In the Fall quarter after the internship, fellows will be enrolled in a dedicated section of PHSC 197 to conclude their VG experience.

 Seminars-- During the summer, students will participate in 1-2 mandatory seminars (dates TBD), where participants take deep dives into questions that are both pragmatic and profound.
 Each seminar revolves around provocative readings from diverse sources.
 Seminars may include invited guests as well.
 These dialogues stimulate the intellectual, spiritual, and professional development of students and their public health mentors in a supportive shared learning environment.
 Participants often share an informal meal and network during these meetings.

 Internship placements-- The central program component is the placement of students at local organizations for summer internships (paid for by SCU).
 During this 8-10 week (approximately 300 hours) internship, students observe and practice leadership in action, while working on projects guided by their mentor and staff at their host organization.

 - The Health Trust

 Who participates in the VG-PHLP?